Vasissualiyp/pp-music-interface/README.md

 Otherwise MUSIC-generated field will not be shaped the way that PeakPatch expects it to be
 * `boxlength` should be equal to `boxsize`.
 Otherwise MUSIC-generated field in a box of a certain size will incorrectly be interpreted by PeakPatch.
 You will get the results, they will just be plain wrong.
+* `global_redshift` must be set to 0.
+This forces MUSIC to create the ICs at redshift 0, which is what should be used in PeakPatch.

 Then, generate filter banks with:
 ```